 If your insurance company goes out of business you should contact the liquidator directly for more information.

 Drivers generally renew their car insurance every year.
-By law your insurance company must send your insurance renewal notice, including your no claims bonus certificate, at least 15 business days before your current policy ends.
-You will need your no claims bonus certificate if you want to move to a different insurance company.
+By law, your insurance company must send your insurance renewal notice, including your no claims bonus certificate (NCB), at least 20 working days before your current policy ends.
+If your insurer does not wish to invite a renewal, it must also give you at least 20 working days’ notice.
+Your policy renewal document must include quotes for each type of policy they offer, for example third party; third party, fire and theft; and comprehensive policies.
+Some insurers do not offer third party only; in this case they don’t have to provide a quote for third party only.
+You will need your NCB if you want to move to a different insurance company.

 The ideal time to switch insurance companies is when you are renewing your annual insurance policy after you have shopped around.
 After getting a number of quotes, don’t be afraid to bargain with insurance companies, including your current provider, to try and get the best price possible.